The Swamp School and The Swamp Observatory

-For the 2018 Venice Architecture Biennale, Gediminas and Nomeda Urbonas curate the Swamp Pavilion, which represents their native Lithuania.
-It is a networked effort to create new imaginary space for exercises in architectural and artistic practices, theory and pedagogy through events including public interventions, field trips, workshops, lectures, discussions, chat channels and printed publications.
+For the 2018 Venice Architecture Biennale, Gediminas and Nomeda Urbonas curated the Swamp Pavilion, representing their native Lithuania.
+The Swamp Pavilion was a networked effort to create new imaginary spaces for exercises in architectural and artistic practices, theory, and pedagogy through public interventions, field trips, workshops, lectures, discussions, and printed publications.

-The Swamp Pavilion houses the Swamp School, which focuses on future learning environments, informed by and informing the architecture and installations within it.
-The Swamp School comprises three chapters: Swamp Radio: On transmitting; Futurity Island: On sympoietics; and Commonism: On cohabitation.
+The Swamp Pavilion hosted the Swamp School, which focused on future learning environments, informed by and informing the architecture and installations within it.
+The Swamp School comprised three chapters: Swamp Radio: On transmitting; Futurity Island: On sympoietics; and Commonism: On cohabitation.

-In a time marked by existential threats of war and climate change, the Swamp School is a learning environment that sets up a cross-disciplinary dialogue to challenge conventional concepts of territory.
-It aims to reorganize identities and realities, and to envision the role of the immaterial in architecture, art and nature.
-Globally recognized artists, architects, designers, urbanists and philosophers from MIT and its partner network shape installations and workshops in the pavilion and throughout Venice.
+In a time marked by existential threats of war and climate change, the Swamp School set up a cross-disciplinary dialogue to challenge conventional concepts of territory.
+It aimed to reorganize identities and realities, and to envision the role of the immaterial in architecture, art, and nature.

 Commonism: On cohabitation